-Overtime payouts in 2019 were largely a result of snow removal, utilities work and capital projects.
-Capital project overtime work involved projects such as WorkSafeBC mandated hazard assessments on 29 civic facilities and utilities overtime was mostly for after-hours emergency callouts related to water and sewer services.
+Overtime payouts in 2021 were largely a result of snow removal and utilities work.
+Utilities overtime was mostly for after-hours emergency callouts related to water and sewer services.

 This category also includes any payouts of banked overtime, such as when employees leave the organization, which may include banked overtime hours from previous years.
 It also includes standby pay as defined in the Collective Agreement between the City of Prince George and CUPE Locals #399 and #1048.
 All banked overtime is paid out upon an employee's departure from the organization in accordance with the CUPE and IAFF collective agreements and exempt staff conditions of employment.